franklincm/dotcolors/README.md

 A simple script to quickly switch between color themes in urxvt.

+By keeping persistent settings in .Xresources (font, perl-extenstions, behavior, etc) separate from color settings saved by theme name, this automates changing and applying different color settings.

 ## Setup ##
 1. Requires 'xrdb'
 2. Theme files are .Xresources format, should be located in ~/.config/xresources/ and have no file extensions.
 Have a look in xresources/ for some examples.
-3. Remove all color settings from ~/.Xresources
+3. Remove all color settings from ~/.Xresources if present
 4. (optionally) add to path

 Included are some themes I like from http://dotshare.it